digislateplus/digislateplus.github.io/function.md

 # Functions

 ## Standard
-The four buttons beneath the LC display on the back of the DigiSlate+ change the scene and take settings.
+The standard on the LC display on the back of the DigiSlate+ shows the settings of the scene and take display.
+Both values have a range from 1 to 999 and an optional trailing character.

+The four buttons beneath the LC display change the scene and take settings.
 If the scene number is changed, the take number jumps to 1.

     ┌─────────────────┐
-    │ ░░0000░░░░0000░░ |───┐rotary
+    │ ░░░000░x░░000░x░ |───┐rotary
     │ ░-░SC░+░░-░TK░+░ │───┘button
     └─────────────────┘
       B1   B2   B3   B4